Frick Hospital

-Frick Hospital is a 33-bed hospital in Mount Pleasant, Pennsylvania.
+Frick Hospital is a 33-bed hospital in Mount Pleasant, Pennsylvania, United States.
 Its services include general acute care, surgical services, emergency services, a sleep center, and rehabilitation services.
-It is owned by Excela Health.
+It is owned by Independence Health System.
 This hospital has many outpatient services.

 Excela Health set in motion a five-year renovation project to modernize Frick Hospital.
 The first phase of the renovation was completed in 2015.